 I used these ingredients.

-Place ricotta cheese mixture: eggs, ricotta cheese, mozzarella cheese, parmesan cheese, parsley, salt and pepper.
+For the ricotta cheese mixture: Place eggs, ricotta cheese, mozzarella cheese, parmesan cheese, parsley, salt and pepper in a mixing bowl.

 Stir ricotta mixture until well mixed.
 Set aside.